Cost Guide

 £40,000

 Every pound you spend on compliance saves you hundreds in potential penalties.
-It is not an expense — it is the cheapest insurance you can buy.
+It is not an expense, it is the cheapest insurance you can buy.

 Free for your first property.
 No credit card required.

-A EICR typically costs between £150 and £350.
+An EICR typically costs between £150 and £350.
 Cost depends on property size and number of circuits.
 A typical 2-bedroom flat is £150–£200.
 A 4-bedroom house with 10+ circuits is £250–£350.
 Remedial work is charged separately.
 London prices are 20–30% higher than the national average.
 Prices vary by region, property size, and the specific professional you use.
 London and the South East tend to be at the higher end of the range.

-Is a EICR tax deductible for landlords?
+Is an EICR tax deductible for landlords?

 Yes.
-The cost of a EICR is an allowable expense that can be deducted from your rental income for tax purposes.
+The cost of an EICR is an allowable expense that can be deducted from your rental income for tax purposes.
 Keep the receipt and invoice as evidence.
 This applies whether you are a sole trader landlord or operate through a limited company.